Electronic payment processes make some people nervous. They shouldn’t.

 But the truth is that the average cost of cutting a manual check is $5.14 per check according to the Association for Finance Professionals Payments Cost Benchmarking Survey.

-The maximum check fee using CoreIntegrator Payment Automation via OnPay Solutions is only $1.30 per payment, including postage – and the cost goes down as volume goes up.
+The maximum fee using CoreIntegrator Payment Automation via OnPay Solutions to produce paper check is only $1.30 per payment – and the cost goes down based on the type of payment you make and as volume goes up.
+ACH payments, for example, start at only 45 cents per transaction!

-And with the advent of virtual card payment technologies it’s not only possible to slash the time and costs of paying bills, but you can actually monetize bill payment. vCards allow you to turn AP processing into a profit center by giving you a 1% rebate on every invoice you pay!
+In fact, by paying with our virtual card payment technologies not only are payments free, but you can actually monetize bill payment. vCards allow you to turn AP processing into a profit center by giving you a 1% rebate on every invoice you pay!

-So by using an electronic payment service provider you are saving yourself about $3.84 on every bill you pay compared to the average price of paper checks.
+So by using an electronic payment service provider you are saving yourself at least $3.84 on every bill you pay compared to the average price of paper checks.
 Making electronic payments is an effortless way to cut spending – and even generate revenue!

 Electronic Payment Processes Myth #3: Virtual payments have a higher risk of fraud.